lets-talk-about-sex/app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 <b>Prerequisites</b>
-1. Clone the Reposetory
+1. Clone the Reposetory to your Terminal
 2. Make sure you are inside the folder app (Terminal: cd app)
-2. Install yarn
+2. Install yarn in your Terminal to setup the package.json file (Terminal: yarn)

 <b>Installing</b>
 1. yarn dev